henryhmko/Coral_RNN/README.md

 And..no idea what it's doing here:
 - Pavona_aculienaiploporyitala

-But at the same time "Pavona_chiriquiensis" is an actual stony coral species...
+But at the same time "Pavona_chiriquiensis" is an actual stony coral species, so hmmm?